 Cancer treatment that uses energy rays, such as X-rays, to destroy cancer cells is called radiation therapy.
 Physicians usually use radiation to treat melanoma in patients for whom surgery is a high risk or not possible.

 Another systemic treatment option is chemotherapy, which uses drugs that stop the growth of cancer cells, either destroying them or stopping them from dividing.
 Patients can receive chemotherapy as a pill by mouth or as an injection into a blood vein.
-With the latest advances in targeted therapy and new immunotherapies, chemotherapy is used much less often to treat patients with advanced metastatic melanoma.
+With the latest advances in targeted therapy and new immunotherapies, chemotherapy is used much less often to treat patients with advanced, or metastatic, melanoma.
 Advanced metastatic melanoma is defined as cancer in stages IIIC or IV that cannot be removed by surgery and has spread from its original site to other parts of the body.